cloudmesh-community/case/README.md

 ## Introduction :o: this is an experinec report or a result, but not an introduction

+In this we discuss the designs of an open-source laser cut case for Raspberry Pi computers, and includes the following:

+TBD

+The paper is structured as follows:

+* Requirements
+* Design
+* Alternatives
+* Manufacturing Facilities
+* Converting the Design for Laser Cutting
+* Product
+* Cloudmesh Pi Cluster in a Box
+* Future work
+* References

+:o: This next section needs to be replacedd as this is an experience report and not a paper:

 On the first day of the internship, the students talked to Gregor and were presented with a challenge to create their own design for a case for Raspberry Pi computers.
 Their first big hurdle in the design